jaydenseric/graphql-http-test/readme.md

 ### function graphqlHttpTest

-Audits that a GraphQL server at a given URI complies with the [GraphQL HTTP spec](https://github.com/APIs-guru/graphql-over-http).
+Audits that a GraphQL server at a given URI is [GraphQL HTTP spec](https://github.com/APIs-guru/graphql-over-http) compliant.

 | Parameter | Type   | Description         |
 | :-------- | :----- | :------------------ |